ProjectPhysX/FluidX3D/README.md

 - rendering is fully parallelized for multi-GPU via seamless domain decomposition rasterization
 - with interactive graphics mode disabled, image resolution can be as large as VRAM allows for (132 Megapixel (16K) and above)
 - (interacitive) visualization modes:
-  - flags (and force vectors on solid boundary nodes if the extension is used)
+  - flags (and force vectors on solid boundary cells if the extension is used)
   - velocity field
   - streamlines
   - velocity-colored Q-criterion isosurface